Celtics vs. Pacers Player Props Betting Odds

 |3PM

-- Tatum's season-long assist average -- 4.5 per game -- is the exact same as Saturday's assist over/under.
+- Tatum's year-long assist average -- 4.5 per game -- is the exact same as Monday's assist over/under.

 Get Tatum gear at Fanatics!